 Pre-purchase checks for home seekers

-Before you start your HDB resale flat hunt, you should double-check whether you’re eligible to buy a resale flat here for specific eligibility schemes unique to you:
+Before you start your HDB resale flat hunt, double-check whether you’re eligible to buy a resale flat and the eligibility schemes unique to you:

 - Public Scheme: If you’re buying a HDB resale flat with a family member – this could be your spouse, children, parent, etc

-- Fiancé/ Fiancée Scheme: If you’re buying a HDB resale flat with… your fiancé/ fiancée (Who else?)
+- Fiancé/ Fiancée Scheme: If you’re buying a HDB resale flat with, you guessed it, your fiancé/ fiancée

 - See the complete list of schemes here.